 Ben is currently writing a black comedy-drama, MY LIFE IN ANALYSIS with Ecosse, has a three-part thriller, THE SCREENS in development at Leopard Films, and has a second thriller, THE PACT at ITV studios.

 Harriet created the hit series LIP SERVICE with Kudos, which was broadcast on BBC3.
 She wrote on and exec produced the second series which aired in 2012.
-Harriet currently has a feature film, GLEN CLOSE in development and she is part of the writer’s room and is writing two episodes of Simon Beaufoy’s series for FX, TRUST.
+Harriet currently has a feature film, GLEN CLOSE in development and she is part of the writer’s room for Simon Beaufoy’s series for FX, TRUST.

 Jeremy Brock is an English screenwriter and director.
 His career began in 1985 with the play In Times Like These, starring Greta Scacchi and Tim Woodward, which premiered at the Bristol Old Vic.
 He also adapted Dickens’ Oliver Twist into a play, directed by Phyllida Lloyd at the Bristol Old Vic in 1990.